 Milk and dairy products

-Strict vegetarians and vegans often avoid these foods, leading to insufficient intake of B12 over time.
-Even lacto-vegetarians may develop deficiency if their dairy intake is low or absorption is poor.
+Strict vegetarians and vegans avoid these foods, which increases the risk of deficiency.
+Even lacto-vegetarians may develop B12 deficiency if their dairy intake is low or if the body cannot absorb the vitamin properly.

-Additionally, modern food processing and hygiene practices have reduced the presence of natural bacteria that once provided trace amounts of B12 in traditional diets.
+Additionally, modern hygiene practices and food processing have reduced the presence of natural bacteria that once provided trace amounts of B12 in traditional diets.

-Vegetarian or vegan diets lacking fortified foods or supplements are the most common cause.
+Vegetarian or vegan diets without fortified foods or supplements are the most common cause.

 2. Poor Absorption